HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/mcp/endpoints_and_security.md

 - `/mcp` for the latest unprefixed endpoint path.
 - `/dx/api/iq/v1/mcp` for versioned endpoint usage.

 Both endpoint patterns provide MCP server functionality.
 In production, either endpoint can act as the single MCP entry point for enabled DX tool domains.

+The MCP endpoints are internal to the IQ backend deployment and are accessed only by the IQ integrator service within the cluster.
+They are not exposed externally and are not routed through HAProxy.

 ## Probe endpoints